Rottnest Channel Swim: 2000 to 2019

-2020
+2020 to present

 Despite the global COVID-19 pandemic, the 30th channel swim was still held on 22 February 2020.
 The line honours winner was Dutchman Lars Bottelier, finishing in 4 hours, 18 minutes and 26 seconds.
 William Rollo finished in second place in 4:22:16 and Kyle Lee finished third in 4:25:30.
 The first female solo swimmer across the line was Zoe Whitfield, of NSW in a time of 4:48:09, just ahead of Josie Page in second place at 4:48:42.
 In 2018 and 2019 Page finished in third place.

-2021

 On 20 February 2021, more than 2,500 swimmers – aged between 14 and 76 – dived into the surf at Cottesloe Beach for 31st channel swim.
 Andrew Donaldson was the first to finish, less than a year after his return to Perth in the middle of the coronavirus pandemic.
 Donaldson crossed the line in a time of 4:04:30, more than six minutes in front of second finisher William Rollo.
 Chloe Truscott was the fastest woman to complete the 19.7 km swim in a time of 4:33:20.
 She was seven minutes in front of her nearest female competitor, Josie Page.
 Winners of the Duo category were Kaiden Richings and Thomas Davis, two 16-year olds from Bunbury, in a time of 4:19:38.
 Swimclan Big Orse's took out the team category in 4:14:37.

+In 2022, Kyle Lee and Chloe Truscott were solo winners in times of 4:05:19 and 4:42:43 respectively.
+In 2023, records tumbled with Bailey Armstrong taking first place in a record 3:48:14, and Chloe Truscott finishing with a record 4:14:13.
+Four high profile swimmers, who have competed in the Olympics and Commonwealth Games, Mack Horton, Cody Simpson, Josh Edwards-Smith and Bowen Gough, also broke the team record in a time of 3:33:49.

+The 2024 event was abandoned four hours into the race due to dangerous weather conditions that saw several participants rescued and four sent to hospital.
+Just five swimmers reached the finish line before the swim was cancelled.
+It was only the second time the event had been cancelled after the 2007 swim had been cancelled for similar reasons.